g-jgreen/documentation/content/features/grafana.md

 The GeoMap plugin is a custom map plugin developed by Waylay.

 Links to detail tracking dashboards can be added to the markers that will be shown on the map.
-To add this just go to the General tab and add a 'Drilldown' link to the template (detailed) dashboard.
+To add this setting, just go to the General tab and add a 'Drilldown' link to the template (detailed) dashboard.

 ![Add Link](features/grafana/general.png)